StealthJet/StealthCloud/README.md

 This is accomplished by encrypting the messages on the client side before it arrives at the server.
 A public-key cryptography key exchange may also happen between the UI and the server to cloak any messages in transit.
 Public-key cryptographic keys are also exchanged between subscribers and content providers to ensure that they, and no one else, can decrypt the content the provide to each other.

-StealthServer is an example of a black box server.
+StealthCloud is an example of a black box server.

 ## Spam Prevention